Main Content

-What is the Miners in the Making program?
+What is the Miners in the Making afterschool program?

-Miners in the Making is a free after-school program offered by the Kummer Center for STEM Education at Missouri S&T that provides hands-on Arts, Science, Technology, Engineering, and Math (ASTEM) activities for K-12 students in Phelps County.
+Miners in the Making is a free afterschool program offered by the Kummer Center for STEM Education at Missouri S&T. It provides hands-on Arts, Science, Technology, Engineering, and Math (ASTEM) activities for K-6 students in Phelps County.

 When and where does the program take place?